rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     Replace MYPROC3 with the actual PID of the process on your system.

-5. Start a long running process using the `cat` command.
+5. Start a long-running process using the `cat` command.
 Type:

     ```bash
     { cat /dev/random > /dev/null 2>&1 & MYPROC4=$!; } \